Five things to know about VW's 'dieselgate' scandal

 Still, German makers Audi, Mercedes, Opel, Porsche and Volkswagen decided this year to voluntarily recall around 630,000 cars to fix emissions irregularities.

-The VW group maintains the largest share of the European car market, just shy of 25 percent, and Audi and Skoda helped drive it to higher sales in the first 10 months of 2016 compared to the same period last year.
+The VW group maintains the largest share of the European car market, around 25 percent, and Audi and Skoda drove it to higher sales in the first eight months of 2016 than over the same period last year.

+In figures released on Friday, the group said global sales of its vehicles increased by 1.8 percent between January and August compared with the same period in 2015.

+But the US saw 30,000 fewer own-brand cars marked with the famous circular VW logo drive off dealers' lots—a fall of 13 percent.

 © 2016 AFP